six-two/self-unzip.html/README.md

 Currently there are three actions implemented, that can be executed, after the payload is decoded:

-- Execute payload as JavaScript code (example usecase: obfuscate malicious JS code)
+- `eval`: Execute payload as JavaScript code (example usecase: obfuscate malicious JS code)
-- Show payload as HTML page (example usecase: compress a big web page)
+- `replace`: Show payload as HTML page (example usecase: compress a big web page)
-- Download the payload as a file (example usecase: bypass antivirus / filters)
+- `download`: Download the payload as a file (example usecase: bypass antivirus / filters)

 ## Demo